Angola is the first preferred destination outside Europe for the Portuguese

 Angola é o primeiro destino preferencial fora da Europa para os portugueses

-The Lisbon Emigration Observatory Report 2021, published this Wednesday, reveals that Angola is the only non-European country, in a group of 10 countries, elected by the Portuguese as their preferred emigration destination.
+The Lisbon Emigration Observatory Report 2021, published this Wednesday, reveals that Angola is the only non-European country in a group of 10 countries chosen by the Portuguese as their preferred emigration destination.

-Among the causes of this reduction in travel flow are the recessionary effects triggered by the oil crisis and its consequences on the labor market sectors where Portuguese emigration was headed.
+Among the causes of this reduction in travel are the recessionary effects triggered by the oil crisis and its consequences on the sectors of the labor market to which Portuguese emigration was directed.

 2009 was the year in which more Portuguese arrived in Angola, a total of 23,787.

-In 2021, 127,366 people born in Portugal were registered in the Portuguese consulates in Angola, making the country the 11th in the world with more Portuguese citizens, right after Luxembourg, in a table headed by France.
+In 2021, 127,366 people born in Portugal were registered at the Portuguese consulates in Angola, making the country the 11th in the world with the most Portuguese citizens, just after Luxembourg, in a table headed by France.

-Angola also appears on the list of the 10 countries with the highest volume of money transfers to Portugal, occupying fourth position, with 251.82 million Euros, after Switzerland, France, and the United Kingdom.
+Angola also appears on the list of the 10 countries with the highest volume of money transfers to Portugal, in fourth place with 251.82 million euros, after Switzerland, France and the United Kingdom.

-According to data released by the Bank of Portugal, in 2021, the total value received from emigrants' remittances was 3,677.76 million euros, corresponding to 1.7% of the Portuguese Gross Domestic Product (GDP).
+According to data released by the Bank of Portugal, in 2021, the total amount received in remittances from emigrants was 3,677.76 million euros, corresponding to 1.7% of the Portuguese Gross Domestic Product (GDP).

 Share this article